pemellquist/skypunch/README.md

 **Service with BASIC authn**<br>
-Using your own HTTP server is an easy way to test Skypunch.
 In this example, an nginx HTTP server has been installed on the local system.
 Definition of a target for 'nginx test server' allows taking it down and seeing the target status change to status = 'FAIL' and triggering email notifications.
 Setting up basic HTTP authentication requi res the Skypunch target to use authn = 'BASIC'.
 This requires setting the authn parameters for the user and password.

     # create a localhost target for monitoring a http server with basic authentication